-- Until habitats are improved back to their 'pristine state' and 40% of B0 then becomes a realistic target, we consider that achieving a high proportion (70%+) of Bbest is a more suitable interim target, that reflects a responsible level of fishing and stewardship.
+- 1. Until habitats are improved back to their 'pristine state' and 40% of B0 then becomes a realistic target, we consider that achieving a high proportion (70%+) of Bbest is a more suitable interim target, that reflects a responsible level of fishing and stewardship.
 Achieving this would be meeting this standard's 'Responsible' level. - 2.
-River catchments that are achieving a slower, but acceptable rate of recovery, 40 74.9% of Bbest, will be considered to be meeting this standard's 'Aspiring' level.
+River catchments that are achieving a slower, but acceptable rate of recovery, 40 69.9% of Bbest, will be considered to be meeting this standard's 'Aspiring' level (note that the lower limit of 40% is set as this is the level at which there is 'no deterioration of the stock (W. Dekker, pers. comm.).

-The diagram below is a schematic overview of different control levels, focused on the EU Regulation 40% of B0 level of control.
+Diagram 4 is a schematic overview of different control levels, focused on the EU Regulation 40% of B0 level of control.
 It helps to indicate that lower levels of control (eg. 70% Bbest), can assist recovery, albeit at lower rates.